panaali/mseyfi.github.io/posts/Code/Leetcode.md

 BFS on a graph always visits nodes according to their distance from the starting point.
 This is the key idea behind BFS on graphs - every time you visit a node, you must have reached it in the minimum steps possible from wherever you started your BFS.

 The above statement was always the case on binary trees, even if you did a DFS, because there is only one possible path to any node from the root.
 In a graph, there could be many paths from a given starting point to any other node.
 Using BFS will ensure that out of all possible paths, you take the shortest one.

+ ## Implicit graphs
+ Sometimes, a graph is more subtle.
+The input may look nothing like one of the formats we have talked about.
+Remember that a graph is any abstract collection of elements (nodes) connected by some abstract relationship (edges). **If a problem involves transitioning between states, then try to think about if the states can be nodes and the transition criteria can be edges.
+Additionally, if the problem wants the shortest path or fewest operations etc., it is a great candidate for BFS.**